Carbon sequestration: Mineral carbonation

 These reactions are slightly more favorable at low temperatures.
 This process occurs naturally over geologic time frames and is responsible for much of the Earth's surface limestone.
 The reaction rate can be made faster however, by reacting at higher temperatures and/or pressures, although this method requires some additional energy.
-Alternatively, the mineral could be milled to increase its surface area, and exposed to water and constant abrasion to remove the inert Silica as could be achieved naturally by dumping Olivine in the high energy surf of beaches.
-Experiments suggest the weathering process is reasonably quick (one year) given porous basaltic rocks.
+Alternatively, the mineral could be milled to increase its surface area, and exposed to water and constant abrasion to remove the inert silica as could be achieved naturally by dumping olivine in the high energy surf of beaches.